mum-never-proud/god-promise/README.md

 # god-promise

-simple implementation of Promise in JS
+Implementation of Promise in JS based on https://promisesaplus.com/ Spec.